 This is how we pack and send your Herb Plants to all states except TAS & WA

-You will receive - 1 Wormwood Powis Castle Herb Plant in a 50 X 75mm tube - General growing instructions
+- 1 Wormwood Powis Castle Herb Plant in a 50 X 75mm tube - General growing instructions

 All of our Herb Plants are grown organically with certified organic potting mixes and fertilizers

 Wormwood ‘Powis Castle’ is an evergreen, woody perennial growing from 10 to 90 cm high and equally wide.
 There are reports of it growing quite large, however, it is likely that 45cm would be an expected height in many regions.
 It forms dense spreading clumps of silver grey leaves.
 The aromatic foliage is finely divided and feather like.
 The flowers are yellow, but insignificant, so they are often cut off simply to encourage the foliage display.
 However, the flowers are fragrant and appear from early autumn to late summer.

 ‘Powis Castle’ is said to be the best known Artemisia in the UK, where it is a firm favourite.
 The exact origins of this variety of wormwood are unknown, but it was found in a local garden and a cutting was taken by Jim Hancock in 1968.
 It is thought to be a cross between A. arborescens and A. absinthium.
 Hancock later became the Head Gardener at Powis Castle in the United Kingdom and introduced the wormwood hybrid to the gardens there.
 In 1972, the plant was given the name ‘Powis Castle’ by Jim Sales or Graham S Thomas, in order to help promote the National Trust Garden program.

 Like many members of the Artemisia genus, ‘Powis Castle’ is grown largely for its ornamental and aromatic foliage.
 The silver grey foliage is ideal for contrast garden borders and is surprisingly ‘colourful’.